 2. Create An Inventory Checklist

 Take a few hours out of your day to put together an inventory checklist for the items around your house.
-You’ll want to include big-ticket items like your appliances, electronics, jewelry, artwork, as well as your clothes, sporting equipment, and small kitchen appliances just to name a few.
+You’ll want to include big-ticket items like your appliances, electronics, jewelry, and artwork, as well as your clothes, sporting equipment, and small kitchen appliances, just to name a few.
 This will save you the hassle of trying to determine how much personal property protection you need.
 Without one, you could underestimate how much coverage you need and be left paying out of pocket for your items.
 You can use online applications such as Sortly, Nest Egg, Blue Plum, or MyStuff.

 3. Choose Replacement Cost Insurance